peddipaga/Mahesh-Pedddipaga/index.md

 * Deploying variety of artifacts web/enterprise applications/PL-SQL
 * Coordinating and reviewing the enhancement requests with Business

-**Fidelity, Hyderabad, India.
-Developer				                                                 June-2009 to Mar-2010**
+### Fidelity, Hyderabad, India.
+Developer				                                                 June-2009 to Mar-2010
 * Involved in writing the test cases for the Customer Account Opening Module.
 * Involved in development of JSP pages from prototypes.
 * Involved in end-to-end development of login functionality.

-**Satyam Computer Services Limited, Hyderabad, India.
-Developer 	                                 Aug 2007 to June 2009**
+### Satyam Computer Services Limited, Hyderabad, India.
+Developer 	                                 Aug 2007 to June 2009
 * Developed user module for user registration to the portal and raising request, associate actions in user module.
 * Analyzed the data required for the user requests sub module.
 * Reviewing comments for Perform Unit Testing
 * Analyzed and developed components for the business logic and persistent tier.

 ## Education Details
 * Bachelors degree in Electronics and Communication Engineering, graduated in the year or 2007 from Nagarjuna University, India.

-## CERTIFICATIONS
+## Certifications
 * Oracle Certified Java Programmer
 * Business English Certification